SoftHu/tos_avg/Zh/heart_4_2_2.md

 \n你最喜欢哪种咖啡豆？]
 Start -->1772873380276561[<b>Speaker 👉 Yohji:</b>
 \nHave you noticed that large building under construction in town?
-That will soon be a new casino.
+That will soon be a new &lbrace;location.19&rbrace;.
-A woman named Kababa approached me about opening it.\nSome yokai oppose the idea, Saying Kababa is a dubious individual.
+A woman named &lbrace;npc.4223&rbrace; approached me about opening it.\nSome yokai oppose the idea, Saying &lbrace;npc.4223&rbrace; is a dubious individual.
 But I invited her to Seikyu regardless.]
 1772873380276561 -->|I love gambling!|1772873446368600[<b>Speaker 👉 Yohji:</b>
 \nWell then you're in luck.]
 1772873380276561 -->|Gambling attracts shady people.|1772873436073303[<b>Speaker 👉 Yohji:</b>
 \nMaybe so…]
 1772873436073303 -->1772873466546521[<b>Speaker 👉 Yohji:</b>
-\nKababa also has interest in the fox ruins.
+\n&lbrace;npc.4223&rbrace; also has interest in the &lbrace;location.10&rbrace;.
 She has offered to host several festivals in Seikyu to fund a survey of their depths.\nPowerful items are rumoured to be hidden within.
 I can only guess at what she hopes to find…
-But for now, we have a common goal.\nI don't want Kababa or her people in the ruins though Her money is vital to our endeavour,
+But for now, we have a common goal.\nI don't want &lbrace;npc.4223&rbrace; or her people in the ruins though Her money is vital to our endeavour,
 But the ruins are sacred and dangerous.\n&lbrace;c.playername&rbrace;, what we find there will undoubtably effect you the most.
 As a fox, I hope you'll join our effort.]
 1772873466546521 -->|The ruins are for foxes, not shifty bookmakers.|1772873572184416[<b>Speaker 👉 Yohji:</b>
 \nWell… I'm afraid the decision is already made.
-Kababa will open the casino
+&lbrace;npc.4223&rbrace; will open the &lbrace;location.19&rbrace;
 And I will take full responsibility of our exploration.\nBut to be joined by a fox… the last foxes… Would be an enormous benefit.
 I hope we can change your mind, &lbrace;c.playername&rbrace;.]
-1772873466546521 -->|I'm with you, Yohji.|1772873555402079[<b>Speaker 👉 Yohji:</b>
+1772873466546521 -->|I'm with you, &lbrace;npc.4202&rbrace;.|1772873555402079[<b>Speaker 👉 Yohji:</b>
 \nIt's a relief to hear you say that, &lbrace;c.playername&rbrace;.
 The ruins are your ancestral grounds.
 To have you with us is a great weight off my shoulders.]